Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-In our earlier programs, the Dictionary Keys (Country Names) were manually created in Alphabetical Order.
-But, here I have re-arranged them into mixed order.
-We will pass these data to the Sorting routine and get them back in Alphabetical order.
+In our earlier programs, the Dictionary keys (country names) were manually entered in alphabetical order.
+However, in this example, we have intentionally mixed up their order.
+We will pass this unsorted data to a sorting routine and retrieve it back in alphabetical order.

 The Coding Steps.